 A Belgian striker of sublime technical grace, whose career was tragically cut short just as he captivated the English Premier League.

-Luc Nilis was the artist of the penalty area.
-In Belgium and the Netherlands, he crafted a legacy as a striker of extraordinary touch and vision, forming a devastating partnership with Gilles De Bilde at Anderlecht and becoming a cult hero at PSV Eindhoven.
-His game was not about brute force, but about economy of movement, flawless first touch, and finishes that seemed effortless.
-A move to Aston Villa in 2000 offered the Premier League a glimpse of his genius, but it ended in horrific fashion after just three games: a double leg fracture in a collision with the goalkeeper that forced his immediate retirement.
-That abrupt end cemented his status as a 'what if' figure in European football, a player whose pure technical ability left a lasting impression on all who saw him play, even if his peak was cruelly abbreviated.
+Luc Nilis scored goals with extraordinary touch and vision for Anderlecht and PSV Eindhoven.
+The Belgian striker formed a devastating partnership with Gilles De Bilde at Anderlecht and became a cult hero at PSV.
+His game relied on economy of movement, a flawless first touch, and finishes that seemed effortless.
+He moved to Aston Villa in 2000.
+After just three Premier League games, a double leg fracture in a collision with the goalkeeper forced his immediate retirement.
+That abrupt end made him a 'what if' figure in European football.
+His pure technical ability left a lasting impression on all who saw him play, even if his peak was cruelly abbreviated.

 1965–1980